nolanlawson/css-talk-2022/markdown.md

 ???

 You know, another declarative language with performance considerations is SQL.
 But one thing I like about SQL is that most databases have a way to ask the database why your query is slow.
-After all, you implemented this thing, but you have no idea how exactly the SQL engine does an `INNER JOIN`.

 ---